Exploring the Use of BBAM 2010-2022 Experimental Accounts for Tracking Biodiversity Credit Market Performance

 Overview

-#Description This report is a visualization platform that applies the United Nations System of Environmental-Economic Accounting concepts and accounting rules to report on the performance of the Biobanking Program in NSW.
-Through this platform, you can view accounts related to the Environmental Activity Accounts, which currently include information about ecosystem and species credit flows, stocks, and market transactions.
+This report is a visualisation platform that applies the United Nations System of Environmental-Economic Accounting concepts and accounting rules to report on the performance of the NSW Biodiversity Banking and Offsets Scheme (the BioBanking Scheme).
+Through this platform, you can view accounts related to the Environmental Activity Accounts, which currently include information about ecosystem and species credit flows, stocks and market transactions.
 These biodiversity credits are created based on the BioBanking Assessment Methodology (BBAM), and all accounts contain data sourced from the BBAM Public Registers.
-This p...

 Interesting discussion points Rogelio.
 Here are some very initial thoughts/suggestions...
 New Tracking Ideas: Deveolpment of a composite index from BBAM account data.
 Combine various mmetrics from the BBAM accounts.
 This could provide an objective measure of market health over time and also provide